Written by Divinity Nutra, Updated on July 18, 2022

 Few dietary supplements have the notoriety of turmeric.
 Thousands of clinical studies performed over the years allude to the numerous medicinal uses of turmeric.
 Extracted from the dried-up roots of the Curcuma longa plant, this golden spice contains a remarkable antioxidant called curcumin.

-Turmeric for Asthma & Allergies
+Turmeric for Allergies and Asthma

 Several studies have shown that turmeric can be extremely beneficial for arthritis and joint pain, weight loss, and blood pressure.
 Curcumin has even demonstrated significant potential in the treatment of chronic conditions such as cancer and diabetes.

 New evidence suggests that oral curcumin supplementation may be able to reduce the symptoms associated with allergies and asthma.
-Researchers believe turmeric can relieve the airway obstruction and suppress allergic reactions by stabilizing the immune system’s response.
+Researchers believe turmeric can relieve airway obstruction and suppress allergic reactions by stabilizing the immune system’s response.
 (1)

 To better understand how turmeric can help, let’s discuss allergies and asthma in a bit more detail.